jatin96/Computer-Science-Notes/system-design/nearby-friends.md

 6. The final result is returned back to the client.
 7. For each friend, the server subscriber to friends topic.
 This is done for both active and inactive friends.

+##### User database

+- The user database will hold the user data like profile, friends etc.
+- We can use relational database with sharding on user_id to scale the database

+  ##### Location Cache

+  - Redis cache is used to store user_id and location
+  - There are 10 million active users with each entry requiring 100 bytes, it can fit in one server.
+  - But 10 million users sending request every 30 seconds means that QPS on redis server will be 334K, which is high.
+We can shard the data based on user_id and share the load among many redis servers.
+  - To improve availability, we can replicate the location data on each shard in a master-slave replication architecture.

 ## TODO
 1. How to scale stateful servers behind a load balancer